derethil/dms-hue-manager/README.md

 - **Supports both lights and rooms**: Control an entire room or individual lights
+- **Guided setup**: Prompts for OpenHue bridge pairing if not already configured
-- **Automatic sync**: Polls your Hue Bridge at a configurable interval to keep the widget up to date with any changes made via the app or automations.
+- **Auto-refresh**: Polls your Hue Bridge at a configurable interval to keep the widget up to date with any changes made via the app or automations.
 - **Brightness and temperature control**: Manually control a devices's brightness level and temperature value
 - **Color control**: Leverages the builtin DMS color picker to set a devices's color directly
-- **Automatic device icons**: Maps your Philips Hue icons to the closest equivalent from Material Symbols
+- **Device icons**: Maps your Philips Hue icons to the closest equivalent from Material Symbols

 ## Installation